shtroizel/matchable/README.md

 # Building, Installing and Running Tests
 ```
-scripts/setup.sh
+scripts/setup.py
 ```
-setup.sh without arguments will from the project root do:
+setup.py without arguments will from the project root do:
 ```
 mkdir build
 cd build